boxgrinder/boxgrinder.org/blog/2011-03-09-boxgrinder-build-0-9-0-is-out.md

     packages:
       - mc

-Please note that **if you use old format, a warning will be displayed, but the build will not break**.
+Please note that **if you use the old format, a warning will be displayed, but the build will not break**.
 Old format support will be dropped in the future.

 # Fedora news

 [Fedora 15 Alpha was released yesterday](http://fedoraproject.org/wiki/Fedora_15_Alpha_release_notes)!
-From my (Marek) side I would like to thank the Fedora team for they hard work!
+From my (Marek) side I would like to thank the Fedora team for their hard work!

 BoxGrinder is part of Fedora 13 and 14 since December 2010, but for Fedora 15 BoxGrinder is [highlighted as a feature](http://fedoraproject.org/wiki/Features/BoxGrinder).
 This wouldn't be possible without the [Cloud SIG](http://fedoraproject.org/wiki/Cloud_SIG) support!
 Thank you!